Historic Multi-Family Housing

 Ozawa Boarding House/ Obayashi Employment Agency and Joyce Boarding House/ Ozawa Residence

 Throughout Los Angeles, historic multi-family residential buildings are increasingly targeted for demolition and redevelopment.
 Often low or medium-rise structures, these places foster community at a human scale.
 Many of these units are also rent-stabilized, making them an important part of the city’s housing stock in an increasingly unaffordable market.

-Though the factors contributing to the loss of existing multi-family housing are complex, City's Small Lot Subdivision Ordinance process is often cited as a primary cause.
-The ordinance, oirginally conceived as a way of promoting first-time homeownership, has had a tremendous effect on multi-family neighborhoods.
+Though the factors contributing to the loss of existing multi-family housing are complex, City’s Small Lot Subdivision Ordinance process is one important cause.
+The ordinance, originally conceived as a way of promoting first-time homeownership, has had a tremendous effect on multi-family neighborhoods.
 Similar to teardowns and mansionization in single-family residential neighborhoods, these developments represent a growing threat to community character.

 Located within a mile of one another, the Mendel and Mabel Meyer Courtyard Apartments and the Edinburgh Bungalow Court are emblematic of the growing threat to historic multi-family residences in Los Angeles and the resulting loss of community character.